Wataten!

 Wataten!: An Angel Flew Down to Me (私に天使が舞い降りた!, Watashi ni Tenshi ga Maiorita!) is a Japanese four-panel yuri comedy manga series written and illustrated by Nanatsu Mukunoki.
-The series began publication in Ichijinsha's Comic Yuri Hime magazine in November 2016.
+The series was published in Ichijinsha's Comic Yuri Hime magazine from November 2016 to April 2025.
 An anime television series adaptation produced by Doga Kobo aired in Japan between January and March 2019.
 A theatrical anime film titled Wataten!: An Angel Flew Down to Me: Precious Friends premiered in October 2022.

 Plot

 Miyako Hoshino is a very shy college student.
 When her younger sister Hinata Hoshino brings home her classmate, Hana Shirosaki, Miyako becomes enchanted by her cuteness and begins having her dress up in cosplay in exchange for snacks.
 The series follows Miyako as she grows closer to Hana, along with Hinata's other friends, Noa Himesaka, Koyori Tanemura, and Kanon Konomori.